Family Law · Divorce

 Buying Out a Spouse’s Share of the House in a Pennsylvania Divorce

 A buyout is not as simple as writing a check.
-It requires agreement on the home’s value, a calculation of net equity, a decision about how the buyout will be structured, and a refinancing that removes the departing spouse from the mortgage.
+It requires agreement on the home’s value, a calculation of net equity, refinancing that removes the departing spouse from the mortgage, and understanding the complete picture of real estate in Pennsylvania divorce to prevent costly mistakes during buyout negotiations.
 Each step creates potential for dispute, and each step needs to be handled correctly before the divorce is finalized.

 How a Buyout Works